berkeracir/ceng501/project/README.md

 In order to decide which shape is better in terms of classification performance, I planned to compare CNN, LSTM and CNN-LSTM architectures with different input shapes.

 In order to decide whether FDA improves the classification accuracy, I planned to compare CNN, LSTM and CNN-LSTM architectures with and without FDA.
 I also planned to test that whether using FDA with the segment improves the classification performance as the authors mention that FDA is used together with the segment (512 I/Q pair).
+When STFT of a segment is used together with the segment data, the input batch shape is `(B, 512, 4)` where 1 dimension is for complex I/Q values and 3 dimension for complex STFT values.

-In this project, I tried to do the followings in my implementations:
+In this project, my goal was to do the followings in my implementations and compare their results in terms of classification accuracy:
 * Train FCNN (Fully-Connected Neural Network), CNN, LSTM, CNN-LSTM model
 * Use different input shapes
 * Use segment, FDA and FDA with segment as an input